 What is Monster Hunter?

 Monster Hunter is a fantasy action-RPG developed and published by Capcom.
-The premise of every Monster Hunter game is that you are Monster Hunter (shocking, I know) who is hired to slay a wide variety of dangerous monsters running rampant in the area.
-As the games progress, the monsters you hunt become larger, faster and more difficult to kill – the player must continuously hone their skills and improve their weapons and armour in order to keep up and avoid becoming the hunted.
+The premise of every Monster Hunter game is that you are a Monster Hunter (shocking, I know) who is hired to slay a wide variety of dangerous monsters running rampant in the area.
+As the games progress, the monsters you hunt become larger, faster and more difficult to kill – the player must continuously hone their skills and improve their weapons and armour in order to avoid becoming the hunted.
 By endgame, some monsters take up almost the entirety of your screen, and are doing devastating Dark Souls-level damage.

 These games are pure high-energy, high-stakes action, but the key to success in Monster Hunter is actually exercising patience and using close observation.
 The combat might feel very familiar to fans of the Souls series, with emphasis being on timing your attacks, finding openings and paying close attention to the enemies cues so you can anticipate their next attack.